Southern Water rebate: Here's how much money customers are expected to get back

-CUSTOMERS of Southern Water will get a rebate on their bills after the company was hit with a fine by Ofwat for poor management of its wastewater treatment centres.
+WASTEWATER customers of Southern Water will get a rebate on their bills after the company was hit with a fine by Ofwat for poor management of its sewage treatment.

 A report today highlighted ‘significant’ breaches of the company’s licence conditions and statutory duties between 2010 and 2017.

-This included employees’ ‘widespread and deliberate’ measures to ‘hide’ the true performance of its treatment works, by manipulating sewage samples.
+This included employees’ ‘widespread and deliberate’ measures to ‘hide’ the true performance of its wastewater treatment works by manipulating sewage samples.

 As a result of the findings, Southern Water will now pay a £3m fine agreed with Ofwat – as well as £123m in customer bill rebates over the next five years, in place of an additional financial penalty.